deltachat/deltachat-pages/sq/help.md

 to create pseudonymous temporary accounts through QR-code scans.
 Note that Delta Chat apps on all platforms support multiple accounts so you can easily use action-specific "1-week" or "1-month" accounts next to your "main" account with the knowledge that all temporary account data, along with all metadata, will be deleted.
-Moreover, if a device is seized then contacts using temporary e-mail accounts can not be identified easily, as compared to messengers which reveal phone numbers in chat groups which in turn are often associated with passport identities.
+Moreover, if a device is seized then contacts using temporary e-mail accounts can not be identified easily, as compared to messengers which reveal phone numbers in chat groups which in turn are often associated with legal identities.

-### Si mund ta verifikoj gsigurinë E2E me një kontakt?

-If you are within immediate distance of your contact, select **QR Invite code** on one device and then **Scan QR code** from within Delta Chat on the other device.
-If both devices are online,
-they will setup a chat with each-other (if it doesn't exist already) and both will see a "sender verified" system message in their chat.
-Showing and scanning a QR code can also happen in any "second channel" such as a video call or another messenger.
+### How can i check encryption information?

-If QR code scanning is for some reason not viable, you may check the E2E encryption status manually in the "Encryption" dialog (user profile on Android/iOS or right-click a user's chat-list item on desktop).
+You may check the end-to-end encryption status manually in the "Encryption" dialog (user profile on Android/iOS or right-click a user's chat-list item on desktop).
 Delta Chat shows two fingerprints there.
 If the same fingerprints appear on your own and your contact's device, the connection is safe.